Articles Archive for May 2011

 Alongside the Chronomatic-powered watches (such as the Autavia, Skipper, Monza and Calculator) and Lemania 5100 watches (Carrera, Cortina and Silverstone) was an expansive range of diver watches- the 1000 and 2000 Series.
 Joining this range of diver watches for the first time in 1984 was a new premium range of watches- …

-Concept Watches, Limited Edition, Monaco, Review, V4 »
+Concept Watches, Current Model, Hands on Review, Limited Edition, Monaco, V4 »

 With the benefit of hindsight, we can now say that the Monaco V4 Concept of 2004 marked a turning point for TAG Heuer.
 Yes, TH had shown some innovative Concept watches before (The Micrograph of 2002 and the Monaco 69 in 2003), but the audacious V4 was the first sign that the “new” TAG Heuer was serious about re-establishing its credentials as a manufacturer and designer of advanced mechanical movements.